 Al Rabeeh also offers an extensive co-curricular activities programme including academic, sporting, arts and crafts clubs.
 The programme is offered to students from FS1 to Year 6 and includes guidance from class teachers as well as specialist coaches from outside agencies.
 The school encourages students to become involved in ECAs to develop their skills and talents outside of regular school hours.

-If you would like to read the full inspection report - and we strongly advise you to do so in order to obtain a better understanding of the reasons behind the ratings, you will find it here.
+If you would like to read the inspection reports - and we strongly advise you to do so in order to obtain a better understanding of the reasons behind the ratings, you will find them here.

 Whilst there is not a great deal of information about parents' and students' views of Al Rabeeh School, we do know that the school is considered by its target families as good value, recording above average satisfaction levels for academic attainment and for its partnership with parents.

-If you are a parent, student or teacher at Al Rabeeh School and would like to share your experience with other potential members of your community, please complete our survey here.
+If you are a parent or teacher at Al Rabeeh School and would like to share your experience with other potential members of your community, please complete our survey here.

 Al Rabeeh School Abu Dhabi is a Best of school, a ranking determined by parent surveys on the site.
 It can be found in the following Best of rankings: